acanalis/acanalis.github.io/content/en/post/fast-hugo-intro.md

 * YAML Front Matter
   ```
   ---
-  title: Hello World
+  title: Hello
   date: 2021-01-13T11:00:00-03:00
   ---
-  Hello World!!
+  Hello World!
   ```
 * TOML Front Matter
   ```
   +++
-  title = "Hello World"
+  title = "Hello"
   date = "2021-01-13T11:00:00-03:00"
   +++
-  Hello World!!
+  Hello World!
   ```
 * JSON Front Matter
   ```
   {
-    title : "Hello World",
+    title : "Hello",
     date : "2021-01-13T11:00:00-03:00"
   }
-  Hello World!!
+  Hello World!
   ```

 ## 7. `/layouts` contains the HTML templates.
-Each content file is rendered to HTML using one of the templates inside `layouts`.
+Each page is rendered by inserting the variables and text from the content file into certain positions an HTML template.
-The template to be used is decided using a [wide set of rules](https://gohugo.io/templates/lookup-order).
+Out of the many templates located in `/layouts`, a specific one is selected for each page using a [wide set of rules](https://gohugo.io/templates/lookup-order).

 This is subset of rules I find convenient:

 * `content/somepath/foo.md` will be rendered using `layouts/somepath/single.html`
 * `content/somepath/_index.md` will be rendered using `layouts/somepath/list.html`.
-* If any of these doesn't exist, it defaults to `layouts/_default/single.html` and `layouts/_default/list.html` respectively.
+* `layouts/_default/single.html` and `layouts/_default/list.html` are used in the case that the others don't exist.

 This way `/content`, `/layouts`, and `/public` will have similar structures.